Australian Art Orchestra: With Paul Grabowsky 1994-2013

 The intention of the Australian Art Orchestra's work has always been to playfully explore the balance between avant-garde and traditional Jazz forms, allowing the incorporation of diverse influences to reference the importance this plays in the history of jazz.

 The AAO began as a contemporary jazz orchestra but early on developed distinctive cross-cultural collaborations.
 These included Into the Fire and The Chennai Tapes.
 In 1996 the Australian Art Orchestra first collaborated with one of South India's most significant musicians, mridangam virtuoso Kaaraikkudi R Mani in India.
 In 1999 this collaboration created Into the Fire, a piece bridging Australian and Indian traditions arranged for the orchestra by Adrian Sherriff.
 This piece was released on CD in 2000 on ABC classics.
 The association with Kaaraikkudi R Mani became a long-term project that toured all over the world, becoming an Australian world music collaboration.
 This partnership also produced the album, The Chennai Tapes and touring group,Two Oceans.
 Arguably, the collaboration between Mani and AAO developed a completely original style of music, a meeting between the Carnatic tradition and Western jazz.

 In 1997 the AAO drew inspiration from J.S.
 Bach's St Matthew Passion.
-Originally, five Australian Art Orchestra composers, Doug de Vries, Paul Grabowsky, John Rodgers, Niko Schauble and Alister Spence, were tasked to interpret five movements from the Bach original.
+Originally, five Australian Art Orchestra composers, Doug de Vries, Paul Grabowsky, John Rodgers, Niko Schäuble and Alister Spence, were tasked to interpret five movements from the Bach original.
 Their compositions reimagined Bach's work rather than adapted it.
 Passion continues to progress and evolve for the AAO.
 Orchestra collaborators Ruby Hunter and Archie Roach were commissioned by the 2005 Festival de Mexico Centro Historico to compose and perform three love songs to add to the Passion composition.
 Another movement was commissioned in 2014 by Soundstreams in Toronto who asked Nicole Lizée to expand the piece with her own interpretation for Passions Canadian premiere with a work called Hymns to Pareidolia.